abpframework/abp/docs/en/solution-templates/microservice/adding-new-applications.md

 ![create-new-module-ui-theme](images/create-new-module-ui-theme.png)

 The new application is created and added to the solution.
-You can see the new microservice in the `apps` folder.
+You can see the new application in the `apps` folder.

 ![public-web-app](images/public-web-app.png)

 ### Configuring the appsettings.json

 The new application is created with the necessary configurations and dependencies.
-We should configure the `appsettings.json` file to set the Authority section for the authentication and Gateway section for the API gateway.
-The `Authority` section is the URL of the Identity Server, and the `Gateway` section is the URL of the API gateway.
+We should configure the `appsettings.json` file to set the `Authority` section for authentication and the `Gateway` section for the API gateway.
 You can copy the configurations from the existing web application and modify them according to the new application.
 Below is an example of the `appsettings.json` file for the `Public` web application.

 ```json
 {